Onyx-Protocol/Onyx/docs/core/build-applications/keys.md

 Create a new key in the Mock HSM.
 (Requires a context to have been created with `new Context()`.)

-$code ../examples/java/Keys.java create-key
+$code create-key ../examples/java/Keys.java ../examples/ruby/keys.rb

 ## Load key

 To be able to sign transactions, load the key into the HSM Signer, which will communicate with the Mock HSM.

-$code ../examples/java/Keys.java signer-add-key
+$code signer-add-key ../examples/java/Keys.java ../examples/ruby/keys.rb

 ## Sign transaction

 Once a transaction is built, send it to the HsmSigner for signing.

-$code ../examples/java/Keys.java sign-transaction
+$code sign-transaction ../examples/java/Keys.java ../examples/ruby/keys.rb